AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/RefURIAttributeType/UriReferencesAreEqual.md

 RefURIAttributeType.UriReferencesAreEqual Method
 ================================================
-AutomationML 2.1 APIDetermines, ob the refUri is equal to the attributes value
+Determines, ob the refUri is equal to the attributes value

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)